I feel like I need to start by explaining why I’m writing this post.

 - An Google Ads account (if you don’t have one, go sign up here and ask your promo code in the comments of this post)

 - All your keywords sorted into themes

-Different columns with closely related keyword.
+A number of different columns with closely related keywords.

 Reading and doing the work in that article makes the approach described in this post a lot faster.